 US Core Implementation Guide, published by HL7 International / Cross-Group Projects.
-This guide is not an authorized publication; it is the continuous build for version 7.0.0 built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 8.0.0-ballot built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/HL7/US-Core/ and changes regularly.
 See the Directory of published versions

-This page documents requirements common to all US Core actors used in this guide.
+This page documents requirements common to all US Core actors in this guide.
 The conformance verbs - SHALL, SHOULD, MAY - used in this guide are defined in FHIR Conformance Rules.

 The US Core Profile elements include Mandatory, Must Support, and Additional USCDI Requirements.
 Mandatory elements are required and have a minimum cardinality of 1 (min=1).
 Must Support element server and client expectations are defined by US Core.
 Additional USCDI Requirements elements are neither Mandatory nor Must Support but designated USCDI Requirements for ONC Health IT Certification and, for certified systems, are equivalent to Must Support elements.
-All Mandatory, Must Support, or Additional USCDI Requirements are in-scope for ONC Health IT Certification (g(10) certification) testing.
+All Mandatory, Must Support, or Additional USCDI Requirements are in scope for ONC Health IT Certification (g(10) certification) testing.
 The Must Support page defines the server and client expectations for processing these different element requirements and illustrates how they are displayed and documented.

 The Capability Statements page outlines conformance requirements and expectations for the US Core Servers and Client applications.
 In addition, the US Core Server CapabilityStatement and US Core Client CapabilityStatement identify the specific profiles and RESTful transactions that need support.
 The US Core Profiles identify the structural constraints, terminology bindings, and invariants.
-Similarly, each US Core SearchParameter and Operation resources specify how the server understands them.
+Similarly, each US Core SearchParameter and Operation resource specify how the server understands them.
 However, implementers must refer to the CapabilityStatement for details on the RESTful transactions, specific profiles, and the search parameters applicable to each US Core actor.

 There are two different ways to implement US Core: